GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 I consistently feel uncomfortable standing up for my values in many of my personal relationships.
 I consistently fail to be honest when it comes to disappointing someone I care about.
-In many social groups, I find myself being a value chameleon, camoflaging myself to fit in with the dominant ideology.
+In many social groups, I find myself being a value chameleon, camouflaging myself to fit in with the dominant ideology.
 It is so fundamentally hard to rip the band-aid, get it off your chest.

 I am king of the white lie.
 This is the shadow of not wanting to be a burden.